About us

 Autism in Mann is a member charity of Project 21 which has worked to build Centre 21 for people with learning difficulties.

-If you need some advice or just a chat, call in to see Jenny.
+If you need some advice or just a chat, call in to see Jenny at Centre 21 today between 1pm and 2.30pm.
+Jenny will be in the upstairs room (there is a lift available).

 Everyone welcome!